AFAB queen: Controversy

-Drag queens who were assigned female at birth, regardless of gender identity are not always permitted or welcomed within drag spaces, which are typically owned and run by gay men.
+Drag queens who were assigned female at birth, regardless of gender identity, are not always permitted or welcomed within drag spaces, which are typically owned and run by gay men.
 RuPaul, the producer and host of the reality TV competition RuPaul's Drag Race, originally banned female artists from his shows, stating "Drag loses its sense of danger and its sense of irony once it's not men doing it, because at its core it's a social statement and a big f-you to male-dominated culture.
 So for men to do it, it's really punk rock, because it's a real rejection of masculinity."
 After significant backlash, RuPaul amended this response in 2019 to state "I've learnt to never say never."

-There are widely held beliefs within the community that female and non-binary AFAB drag queens do not face the same challenges as cisgender male drag queens, and do not need to use padding, makeup, or tucking to appear feminine.
-AFAB drag artists typically counter that they use the same makeup techniques to create exaggerated femininity, and many do use padding and corsets to create an extreme body shape.
-These queens on Instagram often mock this belief that they do not "transform" their bodies by sharing strikingly different images of themselves in and out of drag with the hashtag #wheresthetransformationsis, started by female queen Creme Fatale.
+There are widely held beliefs within the community that AFAB drag queens do not face the same challenges as other drag queens, and do not need to use padding, makeup, or tucking to appear feminine.
+AFAB drag queens typically counter that they use the same makeup techniques to create exaggerated femininity, and many do use padding and corsets to create an extreme body shape.
+These queens on Instagram often mock this belief that they do not "transform" their bodies by sharing strikingly different images of themselves in and out of drag with the hashtag #wheresthetransformationsis, started by AFAB queen Creme Fatale.

-The rejection of AFAB drag queens is often closely linked to other reports of discrimination and objectification that women, transgender men, and non-binary people assigned female at birth face within LGBT spaces.
-These artists frequently report groping and harassment from cisgender gay men in gay bars and performance spaces, and report less pay and less tips from audiences.
+The rejection of AFAB queens is often closely linked to other reports of discrimination and objectification that cis women, transgender men, and non-binary people assigned female at birth face within LGBTQ spaces.
+These artists frequently report groping and harassment from cis gay men in gay bars and performance spaces, and report less pay and less tips from audiences.
 Artists also have complained about drag terminology that they state is exclusionary or offensive; non-binary artist Hollow Eve sparked a significant debate in 2019 when an episode of Dragula aired where they spoke out against the term "fishy," used to mean a drag queen who looks like a woman and referring negatively to the smell of a vulva.

 The rising prominence of non-male drag queens and increased dialogue around inclusivity has resulted in many drag artists rejecting any distinction based on their gender and calling for drag competitions to remove all gender and assigned sex requirements for contestants.